 This ministry provides support to the family at the time of a loved one's death.
 Volunteer Bereavement Ministers greet family.
 Volunteer Bereavement Ministers greet family and friends in the narthex and assist the family at church as needed on the day of the funeral.
 As needed, ongoing grief support can be provided for a period of time.
 An annual memorial service is held each year to celebrate the lives of those who have died and to remember them prayerfully.
 Kathy Jaeger (630-208-8471), Vicky Julitz (630-457-5118).

 St. Peter Church sponsors its Blood Drive in support of the Heartland Blood Centers to insure the availability of blood to meet the needs of the hospitals in Illinois and Northwest Indiana areas.
 This support provides hospitals in the area with a safe and adequate supply of blood and blood products.
 In 2014 we donated 60+ pints of blood for our community!
-Our blood drive will be schedued for 2015 sometime later this year.
-The drive is usually held in January or February.
-Contact Mary Kay Brown (630) 232-7255.
+Our blood drive is scheduled January, 26, 2015.
+Contact Mary Kay Brown (630-232-7255).

 We have several (short-duration) ministries that reach out to provide temporary help and camaraderie to those in need.